Jen-Morse/lidar-uncertainty-Jen-Morse/README.md

 *.devcontatiner to load environment (needed to run this repository with github codespaces)

-    To set up the earth analytics python environment with the environment.yml file, follow the instructions on earthdatascience.org: https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-python-conda-earth-analytics-environment/
+To set up the earth analytics python environment needed to run this repository, follow the instructions on earthdatascience.org link below, or open with github codespaces.

+https://www.earthdatascience.org/workshops/setup-earth-analytics-python/setup-python-conda-earth-analytics-environment/